zerodevapp/zerodev-docs/docs/introduction/who-is-zerodev-for.md

   <img src="/img/dapp_architecture.png" width="80%" />
 </p>

-For DApps, ZeroDev provides two things (highlighted in blue):
+For DApps, ZeroDev provides the following (highlighted in blue):

-- Embedded AA wallets for onboarding.
+- Embedded AA wallets.
 These wallets can be integrated with login solutions such as [RainbowKit](/create-wallets/social/wagmi/rainbowkit) and [Web3Modal](/create-wallets/social/wagmi/web3modal).

-- SDK for interacting with smart contract wallets.
+- SDK for interacting with smart contract wallets (including AA wallets).
 ZeroDev takes away the complexity of supporting different kinds of smart contract wallets, by providing a "compatibility layer" with a unified interface for interacting with all smart contract wallets.
 This allows you to leverage SCW features such as "batching" without caring about which specific SCW the user is using.

+- Meta bundler network.
+ZeroDev works with bundler providers to offer a *meta bundler network*, which distributes load across multiple bundlers, and if one bundler fails, another takes over.
+This allows your DApp to achieve uptime that's not possible to achieve with any single bundler provider.

 ## ZeroDev for Others